cap-js/docs/java/cds-data.md

 ## Vector Embeddings <Badge type="warning" text="beta" /> { #vector-embeddings }

 Vector embeddings are numerical representations that capture features and inherent semantics of unstructured data - such as text, images, or audio.
-They facilitate tasks like similarity search, recommendations, and Retrieval Augmented Generation (RAG) improving the results of generative AI (GenAI) by augmenting prompts with relevant data retrieved from a vector datastore such as the [SAP HANA Cloud Vector Engine](https://community.sap.com/t5/technology-blogs-by-sap/sap-hana-cloud-s-vector-engine-announcement/ba-p/13577010).
+They facilitate tasks like similarity search, recommendations, and Retrieval Augmented Generation (RAG).
+This improves the results of generative AI (GenAI) by augmenting prompts with relevant data retrieved from a vector datastore such as the [SAP HANA Cloud Vector Engine](https://community.sap.com/t5/technology-blogs-by-sap/sap-hana-cloud-s-vector-engine-announcement/ba-p/13577010).

 Typically vector embeddings are computed using models tailored to a specific use case, like large language models (LLMs) for text, or convolutional neural networks (CNNs) for images.
 The dimensionality of the vector embedding space depends on the chosen model.
-Unified LLM consumption accross different vendors and open source models is provided via the [SAP Generative AI Hub](https://community.sap.com/t5/technology-blogs-by-sap/how-sap-s-generative-ai-hub-facilitates-embedded-trustworthy-and-reliable/ba-p/13596153).
+Unified LLM consumption across different vendors and open source models is provided via the [SAP Generative AI Hub](https://community.sap.com/t5/technology-blogs-by-sap/how-sap-s-generative-ai-hub-facilitates-embedded-trustworthy-and-reliable/ba-p/13596153).

 In CDS, such vector embeddings are stored in elements of type `cds.Vector`: